 BUSINESSES wishing to boost motivation and productivity while reducing absenteeism should consider injecting more playtime into the workplace.

-A new study from BrightHR and leading psychologist Professor Sir Cary Cooper revealed young employees that have fun in the workplace, from belly laughs and birthday celebrations to Xboxes and massages, take less sick leave, work harder and are more productive - although the same can’t be said for the older workforce.
+A new study from BrightHR and leading psychologist Professor Sir Cary Cooper revealed young employees that have fun in the workplace, from belly laughs and birthday celebrations to Xboxes and slot games and massages, take less sick leave, work harder and are more productive - although the same can’t be said for the older workforce.

 But with so called Millennials - workers born from early 1980s to early 2000 -set to make up 75 per cent of the workforce by 2025, it’s something businesses cannot ignore.